Cadasta/cadasta-docs/en/09-XLSForms.md

 ### The Standard Questionnaire {#standard-form}

-[The standard questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/standard_cadasta_questionnaire.xlsx) has all the same questions as the mininimal version, with quite a few added.
+[The standard questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/standard_cadasta_questionnaire.xlsx) has all the same questions as the minimal version, with quite a few added.
 You can see many of these choices indicated in the **Survey** tab.

 ![](/assets/standard-survey.png)